Neomanis/Neo_Component/README.md

   exec < /dev/tty
 fi
 ```
+## Local storage

+If you are making breaking change to local storage don't forget to update the LOCAL_STORAGE_VERSION in useLocalStorage file
 ## How to add a new translation

 -   First look in the translation files in `src/locales` if your translation already exist